 What does Swedish politicans and project members have to say about the network?

-“In order to strengthen a democratic approach, it is critical that the principle of ´needs-based health care´ is prioritised.
-This project will be an important part of the work for equal care in Östergötland and in Uasin Gishu”
+”To strengthen a democratic approach, it is important that the principle of care based on need is guiding.
+This project will be an important part of the work for equitable healthcare in Östergötland and in Uasin Gishu.”

 Kerstin Sjöberg

-“Of course we cannot do anyting about the scarcity of resources through this project.
-However, it is still possible to increase survival and quality of life, for example through training for nurses in nursing newborns or team training to improve the care of seriously ill children”
+”Of course, we cannot do anything about the lack of resources within this collaboration.
+However, it is still possible to improve survival rates and quality of life, for example, through training for nurses in neonatal care or team training to enhance the care of critically ill children.”

 Helena Hildenwall

-Project leader and Pediatrician at Astrid Lindgren’s Children’s Hospital, Region Stockholm
+Project Leader and Pediatrician at Astrid Lindgren’s Children’s Hospital